 Also consider things like, is there a road nearby?
 What are the odds your glider might fall into it and cause an accident?
 Are there too many people around?
 Maybe your huge wing will make them nervous.

 Possible good locations could be your local municipal airport.
 Because that’s considered public, you technically have the right to fly there (although it’s best to build up good relationships and ask for permission), and people EXPECT to see things flying around.
 You can also use available space there for kiting.
 Also look for wide open fields and other clear spaces.

 Because we want to further the sport of PPG, always consider your surroundings and how it may effect the people around you too.
 Doing our part to keep up a positive reputation is important.

-This is also where having a clear head is crucial, because if you’re upset or simply feeling off, you’re likelihood of making good decisions has decreased significantly.
+This is also where having a clear head is crucial, because if you’re upset or simply feeling off, your likelihood of making good decisions has decreased significantly.
 Anything could happen, which is why having a good attitude and knowing you’re in the right headspace is non-negotiable.
 You might hit a power line or end up in the road because you thought you could “handle” the space you’re in, even though you weren’t feeling 100%.

-While its true that in times when it’s unsafe to fly a paramotor you can still kite, even then there are still limits depending on your level of expertise.
+While it’s true that in times when it’s unsafe to fly a paramotor you can still kite, even then there are still limits depending on your level of expertise.
 So, learning about weather and wind patterns is a huge key to successful ground handling.

 Maybe you have a nice, long field to practice in, but it’s lined with trees on the shorter sides.
 If the wind is blowing/gusting toward the trees that long field won’t do you much good.